H2CO3/Sparkling/doc/semantics.md

 §3.8.6.
 The `#` operator.
 It yields the N-th variadic (unnamed) argument of the enclosing function, where argument #0 is the first variadic argument.
-If the operand is more than or equal to the number of variadic arguments, it yields nil.
+If the operand is more than or equal to the number of variadic arguments, an exception is raised.
 It is an error to pass a negative, floating-point or non-number operand to this operator.

 §3.8.7.
 The `sizeof` operator.
 The sizeof operator yields the conceptual size (length) of its argument.
 For nil, this is 0, for strings, it is the number